Classes for

 What you will learn

 Each class in this lecture series will feature live demonstrations of musical concepts, discussion, and recorded listening examples.
 These courses will give you tools and context to better appreciate the magical world of music.
+Classes meet weekly on Thursday evenings and each four-week section can be taken alone or in conjunction with the rest of the series.

 Winter Music